 E. Distribution of Awarded Bursaries

+Where possible, bursaries will be awarded through e-transfers made by the Executive.
+The Chair is responsible for submitting approved bursary requests to the Vice President (Operations) through the Bank of EngSoc bursary account.

 For all Engineering Society events or items which collect online payment, where possible a coupon code input should be included on the payment page.
 For these cases the Chair in coordination with the Director of Finance and the Director of Information Technology, shall provide, in the email notifying a successful applicant of their awarded bursary, a unique coupon code to be input on the payment page, implementing a discount.
 An event or item retailer may track the number of coupon code discounts and request the discount sum following the closing of sales.

 For Engineering Society Events or items which require in person payment (e.g. Jacket sales) The Chair will create a hard copy coupon with a unique identifier and validate it with their signature.
-They will then place it in a sealed envelope and label the envelope with the successful applicants name and leave the envelope in the Engineering Society Office.
+They will then place it in a sealed envelope and label the envelope with the successful applicant’s name and leave the envelope in the Engineering Society Office.
 They shall then notify the successful applicant via email that they can pick up the envelope from the lounge during business hours.

 For cases in which payment is required for events or items outside of the financial system of the Engineering Society the Chair shall notify the successful applicant by email and arrange a time during which they can meet with the applicant and an executive member to facilitate credit card payment with an Engineering Society Corporate Credit Card.
 If the bursary awarded is less than the full cost of the event of item, the successful applicant will be asked to pay the engineering society the amount not covered by the awarded bursary.
 Once this payment has been confirmed, an executive member will pay the expense by Engineering Society Credit Card in full.